Biotechnology risk

-A chapter on biotechnology and biosecurity was published in Nick Bostrom's 2008 anthology Global Catastrophic Risks, which covered risks including as viral agents.
+A chapter on biotechnology and biosecurity was included in Nick Bostrom's 2008 anthology Global Catastrophic Risks, which covered risks including viral agents.
 Since then, new technologies like CRISPR and gene drives have been introduced.

 While the ability to deliberately engineer pathogens has been constrained to high-end labs run by top researchers, the technology to achieve this is rapidly becoming cheaper and more widespread.
-Such examples include the diminishing cost of sequencing the human genome (from $10 million to $1,000), the accumulation of large datasets of genetic information, the discovery of gene drives, and the discovery of CRISPR.
+For example, the diminishing cost of sequencing the human genome (from $10 million to $1,000), the accumulation of large datasets of genetic information, the discovery of gene drives, and the discovery of CRISPR.
 Biotechnology risk is therefore a credible explanation for the Fermi paradox.

 Genetically modified organisms (GMO)

 There are several advantages and disadvantages of genetically modified organisms.
-Among the disadvantages, there exist many risks that are classified as six classes: 1.
+The disadvantages include many risks, which have been classified into six classes: 1.
 Health risks, 2.
 Environmental risks, 3.
 Threat to biodiversity, 4.
 Increase in social differences, 5.
 Scientific concerns, 6.
 Potential threat to the autonomy and welfare of farmers who wish to produce non-GM products.